kwiest/manningpassingacademy.com-archive/source/page/media-only.html.md

   available for their interviews at break out areas inside the Century Club Room.
 These interviews will last for approximately 20 minutes.

-### Air-It-Out Session
+### Quarterback Competitions

-There will be a photo opportunity for the media during the Air-it-Out program on Saturday from 6:30 p.m. to 7:15 p.m. at Guidry Stadium.
+There will be a photo opportunity for the media during the QB Competitions on Saturday from 6:30 p.m. to 7:15 p.m. at Guidry Stadium.
 Camp coaches and counselors, including selected campers, will run passing route drills in front of campers and those in attendance at Guidry Stadium that day.
 It's a **PHOTO OPPORTUNITY ONLY, NO INTERVIEWS**.
 Media Photographers can shoot in the stands and/or in the specific designated area on the sidelines of the field during this event.

 ### Special Interview Requests